 These Educational Courses May be an Emotional Process:

 The topics covered and the content of the Educational Course may evoke feelings and emotions such as shame, guilt, anger, frustration, sadness, grief, despair, hope, resentment, anxiety, fear and many other emotions that are commonly uncomfortable for many people.
-Along with such emotions, humans may defend against experiencing emotions by employing various defenses, such as checking-out, falling asleep, arguing, intellectualizing, wanting to flee or withdraw, etc. These are normal human reactions and may be expected.
+Along with such emotions, people may defend against experiencing emotions by employing various defenses, such as checking-out, falling asleep, arguing, intellectualizing, wanting to flee or withdraw.
+These are common and reasonable human reactions and may be expected.

-It is important that you share and discuss any such reactions with Dr. Minwalla during the course and Dr. Minwalla will sometimes ask each participant for such reactions so that he can help you with the educational content and facilitate the learning process.
-This is not a strictly intellectual process because the topic of how one has hurt someone else, for example, is emotional for most human beings.
+It is important that you share and discuss any such reactions with Dr. Minwalla during the psychoeducational course.
+Dr. Minwalla will sometimes ask each participant for such reactions so that he can help you with the psychoeducational content and facilitate your learning process.

 These Courses are a Collaborative Learning Process: